ralphje/imagemounter/docs/index.rst

-.. imagemounter documentation master file, created by sphinx-quickstart on Mon May 19 14:34:55 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 imagemounter
 ============
 imagemounter is a command-line utility and Python package to ease the mounting and unmounting of EnCase, Affuse, vmdk